 Engineers and designers of mobile machines, plants and devices face the challenge of integrating communication technologies such as 5G into their products.
 This requires not only know-how in network and radio technology, but also the ability to keep an eye on the wide range of applications.
 Last but not least, the resulting complex systems must be reliably tested and validated — 5G in particular poses additional challenges with even more possibilities.

 The 5G CMM EXPO & Conference provides product developers with comprehensive information about suppliers and components for the development of mobile machines, systems and devices in general, including the communication systems required for mobile machines.
-Roughly 40 hours of conference program, more than 50 international speakers and 3,000 international participants leave no question unanswered.
+On all three days the 5G CMM Expo will open its doors to visitors from 09:00 – 18:00.
+Roughly 40 hours of conference program, more than 60 international speakers and 500 international participants leave no question unanswered.

 Lectures in plenum